DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 `finishers` table.
 However, when I try to capture it with a boolean expression, nothing appears. **Why is that now?**

-> ‼️ It took me some time to identify the root cause, but I eventually
+> ‼️ It took me some time to identify the root cause.
+Still, I
-> found an unsual character, ***hidden* non-ASCII characters**, that
+> eventually found an unusual character, *hidden non-ASCII characters*,
-> looks like a space but is not a space – if you look at the table above
+> that looks like a space but is not a space.
+If you look at the table
-> carefully, you’ll notive the two “spaces” between the first and last
+> above carefully, you’ll notice the two “spaces” between the first and
-> names, and the last name and country code do not have the same width.
+> last names, and the last name and country code do not have the same
-> That’s what causes the mismatches between the strngs.
-But how can we
+> width.
+That’s what causes the mismatches between the strings.
+But how
-> see these more clearly?
+> can we see these more clearly?

-Since I had no idea how to do that in R (I actually used Python to load the data and discover the non-ASCII characers), I had to Google it for this post.
+Since I had no idea how to do that in R (I used Python to load the data and discover the non-ASCII characters), I had to Google it for this post.
 Here is the solution I found.
-It is not perfect, but it does the job:
+It is not perfect, but it does the
+job:

     tools::showNonASCII(head(finishers[finishers$Year==2013, 'Rider']))